Saturday, 18 June 2016

 Miles and Jack settle at a motel amidst all the wineries.
 At the Hitching Post restaurant, they connect with waitress Maya (Virginia Madsen), who vaguely knows Miles from his previous trips and is herself nursing scars from a recent divorce.
 At a local winery, they also connect with server Stephanie (Sandra Oh), and Jack is immediately attracted to her.
 Miles and Maya start a tentative courtship based on their mutual love of wine, while Jack and Stephanie engage in a passionate affair.
 But with plenty of deception and half-truths generated by Jack's selective interpretation of the truth, trouble lies ahead for both men.

 Despite the odds they find suitable mates in wine country.
-Maya is just as emotionally scarred as Miles but is handling it better. while Stephanie is enjoying a life of carefree adventure.
-The relationships take on the colours of the men, as Miles and Maya proceed slowly and carefully, Jack and Stephanie rush into physical intimacy with wild abandon, and the outcomes carries echos from the pat into the future.
+Maya is just as emotionally scarred as Miles but is handling it better, while Stephanie is enjoying a life of carefree adventure.
+The relationships take on the colours of the men, as Miles and Maya proceed slowly and carefully, Jack and Stephanie rush into physical intimacy with wild abandon, and the outcomes carry echoes from the past into the future.

 Payne's writing is stellar, and the film stands on the shoulders of the sturdy yet complex friendship Payne creates between Miles and Jack.
 Although a study in contrasts, the foundations of the relationship are clear: Miles is downbeat but smart, Jack is a dense optimist.
 They complement each other, and both are at crossroads in life where they need each other, warts and all.
 Miles needs Jack's encouragement to have any chance to move past his depression, and Jack needs Miles as a logic check against his impending marriage.
 Miles can't always trust himself because of his depression, and he wonders how much he can trust Jack, who is, after all, an actor, albeit a fading one.